kyma-project/kyma/docs/helm-broker/docs/03-02-bind-bundles.md

 | **credentialFrom.secretRef.name**    | A name of the Secret.      |

-See the example of the `bind.yaml` file:
+See the fully extended example of the `bind.yaml` file:

 ```yaml
 credential: